Queue and server blocks are storage blocks that hold entities.

-Two queue-server pairs connected in parallel, in which a copy of each entity arrives at both, represent a multicasting situation such as sending a message to multiple recipients.
+Connecting two queue-server pairs in parallel, in which a copy of each entity arrives at both, can represent a multicasting situation, such as sending a message to multiple recipients.
 Note that copying entities might not make sense in some applications.

-Two queues connected in series might be useful if you are using entities to model items that physically experience two distinct sets of conditions while in storage.
-For example, additional inventory items that overflow one storage area have to stay in another storage area in which a less well-regulated temperature affects the items’ long-term quality.
+Connecting two queues in series might be useful if you are using entities to model items that physically experience two distinct sets of conditions while in storage.
+For example, additional inventory items that overflow one storage area have to stay in another storage area where a less well-regulated temperature affects the items’ long-term quality.
 Modeling the two storage areas as distinct queue blocks facilitates viewing the average length of time that entities stay in the overflow storage area.

-Two queues connected in parallel, in which each entity arrives at one or the other, represent alternative paths for waiting.
+Connecting two queues in parallel, in which each entity arrives at one or the other, can represent alternative paths for waiting.
 The paths might lead to different operations, such as a line of vehicles waiting for a tollbooth and a line of vehicles waiting on a jammed exit ramp of the freeway.
 You might model the tollbooth as a server and the traffic jam as a gate.